-4.0 INTRODUCTION
+4.0 Introduction

-Data analysis and presentation will be the centre piece of this chapter.
+Data presentation and analysis is the centre piece of this chapter.
 Empirical data was collected and examined; tables were used to summarize data because of the size and type of study.

-Deposit Money banks operating in Nigeria from year end 31st December 2000 to 31st December 2014 were studied.
-The period was segmented into two sub periods, a preconsolidation period (2000-2005) and a post-consolidation period (2006-2014).
-Data were collected from the annual reports and accounts of the Central Bank of Nigeria as well as the summary from the operating statistics of 10 of the 25 banks that recapitalized.
-The variables on which data were collected include total asset and total liabilities of the banks as well as the income statement.
-The techniques of data analysis adopted comprised descriptive, quantitative, qualitative and comparative approaches, while the statistical tool applied in testing the hypothesis is the t-test.
-The test statistic was used to determine whether there is significant difference in the level of performance of banks before and after consolidation.
+Deposit Money banks operating in Nigeria from year end 31st December 2000 to 31st December 2015 were studied.
+The period was segmented into two sub periods, a preconsolidation period (2000-2005) and a post-consolidation period (2006-2015).